ai4life-opencalls/oc_1_project_3/README.md

 ### 2a - Mask creation

-This one of the three methods we propose to create masks for exclusion of image regions from the analysis.
+This one of the four methods we propose to create masks for exclusion of image regions from the analysis.
 This method is more straightforward as it relies only on Fiji.
 It can be used to create rectangles - the simplest shape -, or more complex ROIs by drawing circles or even freehand shapes.